kz6767824-netizen/PRIG/README.md

 @koza analyze ALTER TABLE orders DROP COLUMN shipping_address;
 @koza multi ALTER TABLE orders DROP COLUMN x; ALTER TABLE customers DROP COLUMN y;
 ```
+Use `analyze` for a single-table migration.
+Use `multi` when your
+message contains statements for more than one table — it loads every
+table it finds into that channel's session, so follow-up questions
+(`report`, `severity`, `downstream`, `patch`) can target any of them by
+name, not just the one you started with.

 ### GitHub Actions